WICG/private-network-access/explainer.md

 `private`.
 See this
 [discussion](https://github.com/WICG/private-network-access/issues/4).

+#### Proxies

+Proxies influence the address space of resources they proxy.
+If `foo.example`, served on a public IP address, is accessed by a browser via a proxy on a private IP address (e.g. `192.168.1.123`), then the resource will be considered to have been fetched from a private IP address.
+The resource will in turn be allowed to make requests to other private IP addresses accessible to the browser.

+This is expected to be relatively rare and not warrant more mitigations.
+After all, in the status quo all websites can make requests to all IP addresses with no restrictions whatsoever.

+It would be interesting to explore a mechanism by which proxies could tell the browser "please treat this resource as public/private anyway", thereby passing on some information about the IP address behing the proxy.
+This might take the form of the CSP directive discussed below, with some minor modifications.

 ### Private network requests

 The address space concept and accompanying model of IP address privacy lets us